-Do you need DDI’s for all of your team?
+- Do you need DDI’s for all of your team?

-Don’t worry if you can’t answer all of these questions though, as an expert telecoms provider, we’ll be on hand to make sure you get everything you need from your new phone system.
+Don’t worry if you can’t answer all of these questions though, as one of the best VoIP service providers, we’ll be on hand to make sure you get everything you need from your new phone system.

 Stage 3: Choose which features you want